PM Modi launches India's first international bullion exchange in Gujarat - ExBulletin

 PM Modi launches India’s first international bullion exchange in Gujarat

-Prime Minister Narendra Modi on Friday launched India International Bullion Exchange (IIBX), the country’s first international bullion exchange near Gandhinagar.
-He visited India’s first International Financial Services Center (IFSC) at the Gujarat International Finance Tec-City (GIFT City) on Friday.

-This exchange will facilitate efficient price discovery with assurance of responsible sourcing and quality, in addition to giving impetus to the financialization of gold in India.

-The Prime Minister also laid the foundation stone for the headquarters building of the International Financial Services Centers Authority.
+Prime Minister Narendra Modi launched India’s first international bullion exchange in Gandhinagar on Friday.
+He also laid the foundation stone for the headquarters building of the International Financial Services Centers Authority, Gandhinagar.

-Apart from this, Modi has launched the NSE IFSC-SGX Connect platform.
-Under this system, all Nifty derivatives orders placed by Singapore Exchange Limited (SGX) members will be routed and matched on the NSE-IFSC order matching and trading platform.

 Sources